omundy/dig245-critical-web-design/13-2/README.md

    * JavaScript's **`this`** keyword will come in handy.
 You don't need to completely understand how it works, but know that in the context of this problem, it can be used to reference a member of a group.

-   * You will need a way of keeping track of which tasks are completed or not.
+   * You will need a way of keeping track of which tasks are completed.

 5. Celebrate!
-You have completed a simple todo app finished your introduction to JavaScript!
+You have completed a simple todo app and finished your introduction to JavaScript!